Tracey Cross

 Tracey Nicole Cross, OAM (born 4 December 1972) is an Australian visually impaired swimmer.
 She won ten medals at three Paralympics, from 1992 to 2000.

 Personal

 Cross was born in the Western Australian city of Bunbury on 4 December 1972.
 She has been blind since birth; in a 2000 interview, she said that the light perception that she had in one eye was "almost useless".
-She was left out of sporting activities at school, and started swimming at the age of 15.
-She took the sport casually at first, but took it more seriously when she found that she had a natural aptitude for swimming.
+She was left out of sporting activities at school and started swimming at the age of 15.
+Taking the sport casually at first, she became more serious about swimming when she found that she had a natural aptitude for it.

 In 1994, she obtained a law degree from Murdoch University.
 After working in that field for some years, she became a massage therapist; she works in a natural health clinic in West Perth.
 Cross developed her passion for massage after she sustained a neck and shoulder injury while training for the 2000 Sydney Paralympics.